unbit/uwsgi-docs/Legion.rst

 The rack plugin exposes it as UWSGI::i_am_the_lord(name)

 Obviously more api functions will be added in the future, feel free to expose your ideas.

+Stats
+*****

+The Legion infos are exported in the :doc:`StatsServer`_

+Be sure to understand the difference between "nodes" and "members".
+Nodes are the peer you configure with the **legion-node** option while members are the effective nodes that joined the cluster.